mzimbres/redis-cli-comp/README.md

 go-redis    | 114.31  |  218.65 | 103.64 |   281%

 where UIA is the number of unique issue authors of the respective repository.

+Performance (normalized)

 For comparison purposes it is also useful to look at the normalied values

 client      | real    | user    | sys    | CPU